 For the orange part of this dish, using fresh fruit is absolutely essential since most of the flavor actually comes from the rind.

 The original Cooks Illustrated recipe says to include the white bitter pithy part to better mimic the dried tangerine peel normally used in this dish, but I found it to be too bitter.
 I prefer to only use the fragrant colored orange part.

 Simply remove strips from a large orange with a vegetable peeler, then thinly slice the orange peel with a knife:

 That’s it for prep!

-Heat a skillet over medium heat, then sauté the orange strips with some thinly sliced jalapeño:
+Heat a skillet over medium heat, then use tongs to sauté the orange strips with some thinly sliced jalapeño:

 Then add minced garlic cloves, freshly grated ginger, and some red pepper flakes.

-Briefly wake up those flavors with the heat, then deglaze the pan with the reserved sauce from before.
+Briefly wake up those flavors with the heat, then deglaze the pan with the reserved soy sauce mixture from before.

 Now turn off the heat and let the sauce sit while you cook the meat.
 Since you want the orange beef to be crispy at the time you serve it, it’s best to do this at the very end.

-Fry the beef in batches straight from the freezer, then once it’s all done, toss to coat in the sauce.
-The cornstarch that was on the strips of meat will thicken the sauce slightly as you toss it all together.
+Fry the beef in batches straight from the freezer, draining on paper towels after cooking.
+Then toss the beef strips to coat in the sauce.
+The corn starch that was on the strips of meat will thicken the sauce slightly as you toss it all together.

 If you’ve got hot oil at the proper temperature and the beef has been properly dried, deep frying doesn’t have to be greasy.